Aarishmughal/react_auth_form/README.md

-# Basic Authentication in MERN
+# Basic Authentication Form in React + Vite

 ## Table of Contents